sshmru/warmup/toFix.md

 [ ] post list should send just title list instead of whole db

 [ ] upvotes should be send as number not array

+[ ] rename upvotes property, its array of who voted